peteratsaves/Airplane-Booking-Apr-2020/README.md

 ### Instructions:

 1. To login to the system, answer whether or not you have an existing account by typing 'Y' or 'N'.
-2. both options will prompt you for a username and passowrd -if the credentials are for a user, the program will start up the user menu -if the credentials are for an admin, the program will start up the admin menu
+2. both options will prompt you for a username and passowrd ( Admin username: DeltaAirlines | Admin passoword: flydelta ) -if the credentials are for a user, the program will start up the user menu -if the credentials are for an admin, the program will start up the admin menu